Fresher Resume Writing Help

 Whenever we work on a project things are bound to go wrong, we are likely to have problems.
 When you are aware of the potential problems it is easier to avoid or fix them.
-Here are some common problems to be on the look out for.
+Here are some common problems with which to be on the look out.

 - Spelling: Make sure your words are spelled correctly especially words that are basic to your industry.
 More than just looking illiterate and sloppy you will look like you are not well versed in the nuts and bolts of your field.